grantj-re3/HandyOtherDoco/Mower/VictaMower18SC_ServiceNotes.md

 1. Remove mower cutting blades.
    - I used a 9/16" ring spanner and a 9/16" socket.
    - Remove blade disc.
-I had a lot of trouble removing blades without doing this step.
+(I had a lot of trouble removing blades until doing this step.)
    - Put whole disc into vice.
 To avoid warping disc, secure it in the vice at one of the blade bolts.
    - If you cannot loosen bolts with ring spanner or socket (and